Hosted and facilitated by Jeff Hunter and Mark Graban

 As the pressure grows for traditional healthcare systems to transform their business model, they are seeking systems and tools that enable them to create meaningful differentiation with customers against competitors.
 As they try to implement these systems and tools, they are often frustrated by the inability to prioritize and stick to the critical few initiatives that will create unique value for customers, the inability to distinguish real progress through meaningful measurement, and the inability to “fail fast” through rapid learning cycles.

-This workshop engages the participants in principles and practices that enable them to make critical choices, deploy and evaluate those choices with rapid learning cycles, and measure what matters so they can create real solutions that solve real customer needs.
-The result is a system for managing value creation, whether it be enterprise-wide strategy or unit-level improvement… all focused on customer value creation.
+This workshop engages the participants in learning principles and practices that enable them to make critical choices, deploy and evaluate those choices with rapid learning cycles, and measure what matters so they can create real solutions that solve real customer needs.
+The result is a system for managing value creation, whether it be enterprise-wide strategy or unit-level improvement…all focused on customer value creation.
 A key aspect of learning and improving an organization’s strategy is learning to distinguish “signal” from “noise” in performance metrics, which allows an organization to focus on systematic improvement.

-Attendees will learn and practice through a number of hands-on, participatory exercises, including the famed “Red Bead Experiment” that teaches important lessons about understanding variation and performance improvement in our metrics.
+Attendees will learn and practice through a number of participatory exercises, including the famed “Red Bead Experiment” that teaches important lessons about understanding variation and performance improvement in our metrics.

 - To learn methods for identifying the key issues to be solved for, from a senior management and organizational level to a front-line operating unit level.